 Arts Education: Creating Student Success in School, Work, and Life

 A group of the largest national education associations have joined ranks with the arts community to ask for better arts education opportunities in our nation’s schools.
 The messages outlined in Arts Education: Creating Student Success in School, Work, and Life will directly communicate the benefits of arts education to policymakers as they are expected to re-write the Elementary and Secondary Education Act (ESEA) this year.
 As this unified statement-in-progress demonstrates, there is strength in numbers and value in partnering with common stakeholders.
 Consider mining this statement for talking points your orchestra can use immediately in local advocacy that supports music education in your schools.
 Also, review the list of national signatories and consider their local members as potential partners in your education advocacy efforts.
-Arts education advocates are currently advancing specific legislative recommendations as Congress re-writes the Elementary and Secondary Education Act.

 Arts Education for America’s Students: A Shared Endeavor

 The League, in partnership with 12 national arts and education organizations, has released Arts Education for America’s Students, A Shared Endeavor, a statement outlining the importance of high quality arts education and those responsible for providing it to students.
 A Shared Endeavor articulates the purpose and value of art education in the balanced curriculum of all students, asserts its place as a core academic subject area, and details how sequential arts learning can be supported by rigorous national standards and assessments.
 The statement, created over a 12-month period by the endorsing organizations, calls on organizations and individuals to actively support and promote:

 - Access to arts education for all students.

 - Collaboration between school-based arts educators, other subject area teachers, community-based artists, and arts educators.

 - Long-term advocacy partnership between all providers of arts education.